Wind Turbine vs Windmill: Do You Know the Difference?

 Wind turbines and windmills may look similar, and many people confuse the two terms, but in fact, they are two very different things.

-Do you know the difference?
-If not, then this beginner's guide will explain the differences (and similarities) in terms that anyone can understand.
+This beginner's guide explains the differences (and similarities) between turbines and windmills in terms that anyone can understand.

 What is a Wind Turbine?

-A modern wind turbine is a device that converts the kinetic energy of wind into electrical energy.
+A wind turbine is a device that converts the kinetic energy of wind into electrical energy.

 Wind turbines are typically used in conjunction with other forms of renewable energy, such as solar panels, to create a more reliable and consistent source of green power.

-A good domestic wind turbine can generate power for an individual house (or boat).
+good domestic wind turbine can generate power for an individual house, boat, or RV.
 Large-scale wind farms generate renewable energy that can power thousands of homes.

-Types of Wind Turbine and How They Work
+Types of Wind Turbines and How They Work

 The curved blades of a wind turbine generate lift and a difference in air pressure on each side of the blade, which causes them to rotate.